jiangqy/jiangqy.github.io/_pages/home.md

 ### *News*
+- *Three papers were accepted by IJCAI 2025, congratulations to Xixian, Zhouyang, and Zhihao.*
 - *One paper was accepted by TPAMI, congratulations to Hongpeng.*
 - *One paper was accepted by NeurIPS 2024, congratulations to Fengqiang.*
 - *One paper was accepted by IJCAI 2024, congratulations to Xiangyu.*